Navigating the First Trimester: A Journey Through Early Pregnancy

 • High fever

 Remember, every pregnancy is unique, and what you experience may differ from others.
-Focus on taking care of yourself and maintaining open communication with your healthcare provider.
+Always remember that the best mom is a happy one.
+Focus on taking care of yourself, prioritize your well-being, and maintain open communication with your healthcare provider and those you trust the most.